 Find Out Your Ring Size

 Use this Ring Size Chart to size your finger for the ring.
-Save a copy to your computer.
+Save a copy of the PNG to your computer.

 Print out the chart 200ppi from Photoshop